dcanadillas/argorollouts-consul-v2/README.md

 ./install.sh
 ```

-> NOTE: Change the variable `CONSUL_LICENSE` definition in the script `install.sh` to point your license file to use Consul Enterprise.
+> NOTE: Change the variable `LICENSE_FILE` definition in the script `install.sh` to point your license file to use Consul Enterprise.
 If you want to use Consul Community you need to change the variable at the beginning of the script with `CONSUL_VERSION=1.17.0`

 For the demo application manifests at `demoapp/dcanadillas`  there are two services that points to the same pods that will be part of the canary and stable versions:
 * service `canary-front` will be for canary deployments